dotnet/AspNetCore.Docs/aspnetcore/security/key-vault-configuration.md

 When you run the app, a webpage shows the loaded secret values.
 In the Development environment, secret values load with the `_dev` suffix.
 In the Production environment, the values load with the `_prod` suffix.

-## Use Managed identities for Azure resources
+## Use managed identities for Azure resources

 **An app deployed to Azure** can take advantage of [Managed identities for Azure resources](/azure/active-directory/managed-identities-azure-resources/overview), which allows the app to authenticate with Azure Key Vault using Azure AD authentication without credentials (Application ID and Password/Client Secret) stored in the app.

-The sample app uses Managed identities for Azure resources when the `#define` statement at the top of the *Program.cs* file is set to `Managed`.
+The sample app uses managed identities for Azure resources when the `#define` statement at the top of the *Program.cs* file is set to `Managed`.

 Enter the vault name into the app's *appsettings.json* file.
 The sample app doesn't require an Application ID and Password (Client Secret) when set to the `Managed` version, so you can ignore those configuration entries.
 The app is deployed to Azure, and Azure authenticates the app to access Azure Key Vault only using the vault name stored in the *appsettings.json* file.